Imagick/RfcPdoSubClasses/rfc_pdo_subclasses.md

 9.0 - calls to PDO::sqliteCreateFunction start raising deprecation notice.
 10.0 - method PDO::sqliteCreateFunction is removed, and that functionality can only be accessed through PDOSqlite

+Removing the methods that magically exist or not depending on the specific driver created would save some complication in the PDO code.
+So although there's not benefit in userland for deprecating the existing magic methods, there may be a complexity saving in maintenance.

 ## Unaffected PHP Functionality